ali-farhad/blog.alifarhad.dev/content/posts/wordpress_custom_queries.md

 ### Why Use Custom Queries?

 Custom queries are useful when we need to:
+Custom queries are useful when we need to:

 - Display posts from a specific category.
 - Show posts by a particular author.